-The Specific Plan Area contains land within the Coastal Zone and within the City of San Diego's jurisdiction, including areas west of I-5 and south of Garnet Avenue.
-The Specific

-Plan supports the achievement of the goals of the California Coastal Act (Coastal Act) within the Coastal Zone.
+The Specific Plan Area contains land within the Coastal Zone and within the City of San Diego's jurisdiction, including areas west of and inclusive of the heavy and light rail corridor and south of and inclusive of Garnet Avenue.
+The Specific Plan supports the achievement of the goals of the California Coastal Act (Coastal Act) within the Coastal Zone.
 The key coastal issues within the community are discussed in this section and related policies are provided.
 Policies regarding key coastal issues found in the other sections and Chapters are listed in Table 7-1.

-LAND RESOURCES AND PUBLIC ACCESS
+LAND RESOURCES AND PUBLIC ACCESS.